RUN MOROCCO: GORGES & SAHARA FAQS

 Packing light will make everything easier for you, but there are some key things to bring along, A few sets of running clothes (it’s so dry that you will sweat very little), running shoes, a few sets of non-running clothes, flipflops, one warm jacket, a pair of gloves, sunglasses, sunblock, reading material and a CAMERA are all recommended.
 A handheld water bottle or hydration pack is required.
 A detailed packing list will be provided.

 Ladies, please keep in mind that Moroccan women never wear shorts, and rarely even wear short sleeves.
-You can get away with shorts while running and short sleeves are fine any time, though you may be more comfortable in capris.
+You can get away with shorts while running and short sleeves are fine any time, though capri-length bottoms are more appropriate when running through rural village areas.
 Please respect the culture and dress conservatively the rest of the time.
 A lightweight pair of pants or a long skirt and button up tops are perfect for warm afternoons, and will help protect from the sun.
-Guys and girls, please do not run shirtless at any point.
-Though it's unlikely that anyone would ever say anything to men or women about their clothes, we strongly encourage cultural respect.
+Men and women, please do not run shirtless at any point.
+Though it's unlikely that anyone would ever say anything to you about your clothes, we strongly encourage cultural respect.

 Is alcohol allowed?